-Company engagement is a structured non-public dialogue with a company with the intention to improve the company's ESG practices and to support its transition to low carbon and net-zero business strategies.
+Company engagement with respect to climate issues is a structured dialogue with a company that has the intention of improving the company's sustainable value creation and to support its transition to low carbon and net-zero business strategies.
 Engagement is possible as a shareholder as well as a bondholder and may include submitting shareholder resolutions and voting at AGMs.
+Additionally, bondholders have influence during due diligence.
 Engagement may directly lead to a company changing its behaviour and is a powerful tool for investors to achieve real world impact.
 It is the mechanism through which the impact on real world emissions is most likely to materialise.